Milwaukie 503.395.0360

 Q: What’s the most vulnerable plumbing in Portland homes?

 A: Outdoor faucets, pipes in crawl spaces, and lines running through exterior walls are most at risk.
-Older homes with minimal insulation are more vulnerable.
+Older homes with minimal insulation are more susceptible to issues.

 Q: Can I prevent freezing without major renovations?

 A: Yes!
-Simple steps, such as pipe insulation, opening cabinet doors, maintaining consistent heating, and fixing faucet drips, provide significant protection without requiring expensive modifications.
+Simple steps, such as installing pipe insulation, opening cabinet doors, maintaining consistent room temperature, and fixing faucet drips, provide significant protection without requiring expensive modifications.

 Q: How do I protect my pipes from freezing?